cncounter/gc-handbook/04_GC_Algorithms_Implementations.md

 >
 > 1. <a>`2015-05-26T14:27:41.155-0200`</a> – Time when the GC event started
 > 1. <a>`116.356`</a> – Time when the GC event started, relative to the JVM startup time.
-Measured in seconds.
-In this case we can see the event started right after the previous Minor GC finished.
+Measured in seconds. 相对于JVM启动时间,GC事件开始的时间,单位是秒。 In this case we can see the event started right after the previous Minor GC finished.
 > 1. <a>`Full GC`</a> – Flag indicating that the event is Full GC event cleaning both the Young and Old generations.
 > 1. <a>`Ergonomics`</a> – Reason for the GC taking place.
 This indicates that the JVM internal ergonomics decided this is the right time to collect some garbage.
 > 1. <a>`[PSYoungGen: 1305132K->0K(2796544K)]`</a> – Similar to previous example, a parallel mark-copy stop-the-world garbage collector named “PSYoungGen” was used to clean the Young Generation.
 Usage of Young Generation shrank from 1305132K to 0, which is the typical result of a Full GC.